Overview

 1. Zimmerman Method

-• Temperature: using average temperature of the previous day: +4% for each degree Fahrenheit above 70, and -4% for each degree Fahrenheit below 70.
+• Temperature: using the average temperature of the previous day: +4% for each degree Fahrenheit above 70, and -4% for each degree Fahrenheit below 70.

-• Humidity: using average humidity for the previous day: above 30% is subtracted from the weather adjustment, below 30% is added to it.
+• Humidity: using the average humidity for the previous day: above 30% is subtracted from the weather adjustment, below 30% is added to it.

 • Precipitation: using total precipitation of the previous day: -2% for each hundredth of an inch precipitation.